How invoice finance works

 Short-term unsecured business loans can be an alternative form of finance if you are planning to improve your business and grow.
 These are short-term and don’t require any collateral, including invoices.
 Advanced online lenders use leading-edge technology to analyse a company’s finances and make a lending decision.
 The process is fast.
 With Moula, for example, it takes around 10 minutes to complete the application and you will receive an answer within 24 hours.
 Once approved, the funds are transferred to your bank account immediately.

-For an alternative to invoice finance, learn more about unsecured business loans from Moula.
+For an alternative to invoice financing, learn more about unsecured business loans from Moula.